gentlemandeep/yayocorp/_articles/exocore.md

 tags: exocore remilia computers web
 ---

-# The Exocore Package

 ![](/attachments/exocore.png)

 ## Executive Summary
 The exocore is an easily navigable personal hypertext database for text and images— a personal wiki which, over time, serves as a faithful digital representation of your brain.
 It is designed to be easily onboarded onto an automated no-cost publishing workflow with zero technical knowledge.
-The exocore has been developed by [Remilia Corporation](https://remilia.org) as an extension of [Foam](https://github.com/foambubble/foam) to complete the system of a knowledgebase network.
+The exocore has been developed by [Remilia Corporation](https://remilia.org) as an extension of [Foam](https://github.com/foambubble/foam) to complete the system of an autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).

 ## Introduction